Azure/open-service-broker-azure/docs/reviewing.md

 # Reviewing Azure Service Broker Code

-This is a guide for reviewers of pull requests (PRs) & code in this repository.
+This is a guide for reviewers of pull requests (PRs) and code in this repository.

 When a pull request is submitted (see
 [the developing document](./developing.md) for more details on the PR process),